 When Employment Ends

 Under state law, employers are obligated to provide their departing employees with their final pay and wages on the next normally scheduled payday.
 In Indiana, any unused vacation time must be included in a departing employee’s final paycheck.

-Employees and the unemployed must meet certain criteria in order to become eligible, which includes a minimum earnings requirement.
+- Employees and the unemployed must meet certain criteria to become eligible, which includes a minimum earnings requirement.

-Employees are often required to actively look for work in order to continue receiving benefits.
+- Employees are often required to actively look for work to continue receiving benefits.

 - If deemed eligible, employees will receive a percentage or portion of their earnings for a period of up to 26 weeks.
 This is meant to cover the employees in some capacity while they search for new jobs.